Does your dog wolf down food? Does it seem like he’s absolutely killing the kibble?

 So why is your dog eating so fast?
 First, you will want to rule out any medical cause.
-Your veterinarian may want to test your dog for certain diseases like diabetes mellitus and Cushings disease.
-If your dog is on any medication, ask if any of the side effects is increased appetite.
-Your veterinarian can also test for intestinal parasites.
-Parasites can rob your dog of essential nutrients, causing increased hunger.
+Your veterinarian may want to test your dog for certain diseases like diabetes mellitus or a hormone-related problem such as Cushing's disease.
+If your dog is on any medication, ask if the side effects include increased appetite.
+Your veterinarian can also test for intestinal parasites, which can rob your dog of essential nutrients and increase hunger.

-So you've ruled out any medical reason for your dog's eating habits.
-What can you do to slow your dog down at meal time?
-If you have a dog that is eating fast because he is worried about competition from his housemates, try feeding everyone separately.
+If there’s no medical reason for your dog's eating habits, what can you do to slow your dog down at meal time?
+If you have a dog that is eating fast because he is worried about competition from his housemates, try feeding each dog separately.
 Give them their own space.
 This may help a dog that is anxious about food feel less stressed.

-Increasing the number of meals per day could help.
-If you only feed your dog once a day, try dividing the total amount into 2 or even 3 meals a day.
+Increasing the number of meals per day also could help.
+If you only feed your dog once a day, try dividing the total amount into two or even three meals a day.
 Offering smaller amounts more frequently may help your dog feel more satisfied.

 There are “slow feeder” bowls that are made to slow down rapid eaters.
 The bowls come in different shapes and sizes.
 They can be purchased in stores or online.
 You can also use a bundt pan or put a tennis ball in a normal bowl, which works on the same principle.
-If you put some kind of obstruction between your dog and the food, he will have no choice but to slow down.
+If you place an obstruction between your dog and the food, he will have no choice but to slow down.

-You can also purchase food puzzle toys.
+You can also purchase food-puzzle dog toys.
 The food is placed inside the toy.
 Your dog has to figure out how to roll, slide, or otherwise manipulate the toy in order to get the food out.
-This will also encourage your dog to use his brain to solve a problem.
+PetSafe® brand dog toys like the Tug-A-Jug will also encourage your dog to use his brain to solve a problem.

 Make a game out of mealtime.
 Hide the food in various locations throughout the house or even in the yard.
 Your dog will have to "hunt" for his food.
 This will not only provide some playtime, but some exercise too!

-Every dog is different.
-Try different approaches.
-See which works best for you and your dog.
+Every dog is different, so try different approaches.
+See what works best for you and your dog.
 Keep him happy and safe and have a little fun at the same time!